-Ralawise's attitude to Modern Slavery is ZERO TOLERANCE.
+Ralawise has a ZERO TOLERANCE approach to Modern Slavery.
 We are committed to opposing modern slavery in all its forms and preventing it by whatever means we can.
-Modern slavery encompasses (but is not limited to) slavery, servitude, human trafficking and forced labour.
+Modern slavery encompasses (but is not limited to) slavery, servitude, human trafficking, child labour, and forced labour.
 We demand all who work for us, and all who have, or seek to have, a business relationship with the Company and/or any member of our Group to familiarise themselves with our Anti-Slavery and Human Trafficking Policy, and to act at all times in a way which is consistent with our tolerance and values.